 Sometimes more than I love to eat, so I push the sleep limit EVERY single morning.

 Ahhh, just ONE more minute and I’ll get up… My procrastination and love for zzzz’s leaves me seconds to pack a breakfast and lunch for my day.

-These Egg Muffin Cups along with my Spinach Egg Bake Recipe are in attempt to get me organized, well fed, and an extra minute of sleep.
+These Egg Muffin Cups along with my Spinach Egg Bake Recipe are an attempt to get me organized, well-fed, and an extra minute of sleep.

 My strategy is simple.
 Make the Egg Muffin Cups during the weekend, partake and share, then have the remaining egg cups ready to go during my work week.

 It worked well and was brilliantly executed through Tuesday, then they were all gone!

 My next plan is to make more, freeze some, and not share?!

 These egg muffins are rich, creamy, and naturally low-carb.
 No addition of flour or any leavening agents.